vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.rst

     RUN fix-permissions /home/eduk8s

-A custom workshop image needs to be built on the ``quay.io/eduk8s/workshop-dashboard`` base image.
+A custom workshop image needs to be built on the ``quay.io/eduk8s/base-environment`` workshop image.
 This could be directly, or you could also create an intermediate base image if you needed to install extra packages which were required by a number of different workshops.
-You might for example create an intermediate base image which installed extra packages for working with the Java programming language.

 The default action when building the container image when using the ``Dockerfile`` is to copy all files to the ``/home/eduk8s`` directory.
 The ``--chown=1001:0`` option ensures that files are owned by the appropriate user and group.
 The ``workshop`` subdirectory is then moved to ``/opt/workshop`` so that it is out of the way and not visible to the user.
 This is a special location which will be searched for workshop content, in addition to ``/home/eduk8s/workshop``.
 To have other files or directories from the repository ignored, list them in the ``.dockerignore`` file.